The inconvenient truth about capitalism and mental health

 When was the last time you looked up?
 No, really.
 When did you last put the phone away, step back from the computer, and just take time to be?
 The importance of structured solitude cannot be overstated.
 We must listen to the thoughts racing inside, acknowledge the instincts that form our souls, and get to know our sacred values.
 Truly, deeply, rather than living life in the vast pixelated smog of modern numbness.

-There is a crippling disconnect between what people privately believe and what they publically share.
+There is a crippling disconnect between what people privately believe and what they publicly share.
 Our society rests on a perilous dichotomy between reality and perception, instinct and portrayal, struggle and acceptance.
 We live in the ether of retweets and likes, followers and connections, never stopping to actually see what is happening around us.

 First-hand experience has become almost vicarious, constrained by the oppressive weight of social judgement.
 Instagram elects The Majority, which sets the cultural agenda and decides what and whom is cool.
 Everybody else is left for dead.